folm/folm/doc/README.md

-FOLM Core
+Folm Core
 =====================

 Setup
 ---------------------
-[FOLM Core](https://folm.io) is the original FOLM client and it builds the backbone of the network.
-However, it downloads and stores the entire history of FOLM transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Folm Core](https://folm.io/) is the original Folm client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Folm transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run FOLM on your native platform.
+The following are some helpful notes on how to run Folm on your native platform.

 ### Unix